Read Cardinal Orthodontic’s frequently asked questions about orthodontic treatment and dental health to learn more about the benefits of braces.

 Usually, there is no discomfort, although some of the lower front teeth may be a little sore from treatment.
-After the glue is removed, impressions will be made for two sets of retainers (two upper and two lower), and a new set of x-rays will be taken to make sure that everything is healthy and in alignment.
+After the glue is removed, impressions will be made for two sets of retainers (two upper and two lower), and a new set of x-rays, including a panoramic x-ray, will be taken to make sure that everything is healthy and in alignment.
 You are then ready to go and flash your brand-new smile to your friends, family, and co-workers.

 We don’t set a treatment plan that cannot be attained.
-Our orthodontists and our staff know exactly when a patient expects their braces to come off and this information is checked and verified as part of the
+Our orthodontist and our staff know exactly when a patient expects their braces to come off and this information is checked and verified as part of the treatment plan.

 We work with you to set a realistic time frame so you know exactly when to expect your braces to come off.
 Every time you visit our office, we’ll verify the treatment plan and keep you up to date throughout the process.

-During treatment for braces, orthodontic wires progress from very light, delicate wires to heavier, more rigid wires depending on the initial alignment of the teeth. primarily three wires during your braces treatment.
-Each wire is designed to provide a special force to the teeth to keep them progressing toward the finished result.
+During treatment for braces, orthodontic wires progress from very light, flexible wires to heavier, more rigid wires depending on the initial alignment of the teeth.
+At Cardinal Orthodontics we primarily use three wires throughout your braces treatment that provide a special force to the teeth to keep them progressing toward the finished result.

-The team members at Cardinal Orthodontics is unconditionally committed to quality and exceptional service to their patients.
-These team members participate in rigorous training and continuing education and each patient manager have completed an advanced orthodontic assisting training program.
+The team members at Cardinal Orthodontics are unconditionally committed to providing quality and exceptional service to their patients.
+These team members participate in rigorous training and continuing education and each patient manager has completed an advanced orthodontic assisting training program.

-Our highly-trained team assists our doctors in making your appointment fast, efficient, and comfortable.
+Our highly-trained patient care team assists our doctor in making your appointment fast, efficient, and comfortable.
 Our patient managers and front desk team perform at a high level with great professionalism and competency.